 Practical facts for visiting Dubrovnik

-Electrical capacity: 220 V, 50 Hz voltage with continental two-pin plugs
+- Electrical capacity: 220 V, 50 Hz voltage with continental 2-pin plugs

-Healthcare: Croatia has been rated as having good healthcare, and UK/EU residents usually will only pay a percentage for any services
+- Healthcare: Croatia has been rated as having good healthcare, and UK/EU residents usually only pay a percentage for any services

-Time Zone: Dubrovnik is one hour ahead of GMT and observes daylight saving time
+- Time Zone: Dubrovnik is 1 hour ahead of GMT and observes daylight saving time

 Experience Dubrovnik from a seaside hotel